-The Savings Tool is a financial planning tool available to faculty members who are paid over 10 months of the calendar year (A10).
+The Savings Tool is a financial planning tool available to faculty members who are paid during 10 months of the calendar year.

-The Savings Tool will also help you determine how much to set aside each month to cover the unpaid months of June and July.
+The Savings Tool helps you determine how much to set aside each month to cover the unpaid months of June and July.
 By examining your net pay, the tool calculates the appropriate amount for you to save each month to simulate being paid over twelve months.

-Remember, projections made using the Savings Tool are only intended for planning.
-Changes won’t affect your actual payroll or tax information.
+Projections made using the Savings Tool are only intended for planning.
+Changes made in the Savings Tool won’t affect your actual payroll or tax information.

-To access the Savings Tool, visit the Payroll & Tax module in the Employee Center in One.IU.
+Access the Savings Tool by visiting the Payroll & Tax module in the Employee Center in One.IU.
 The Savings Tool will be an option in the left hand menu.

 Frequently Asked Questions

 How is the Savings Tool different from the Paycheck Modeler?

 The Savings Tool is a modified version of the Paycheck Modeler.
 It is designed specifically to assist A10 faculty members with budget planning for June and July when they do not receive regular IU paychecks.
 The Savings Tool determines what a faculty member's paycheck would be if it were distributed over 12 months and bases a savings goal on two months of that hypothetical monthly pay.

 Once I determine my savings goal, how do I save the money?

 Click on the Direct Deposit link on the results page and update your distributions as necessary.
 For example, you might choose to direct 20% of your net pay to a separate account to be used during the unpaid months of June and July.